-flask_dance.contrib.discord.make_discord_blueprint(client_id=None, client_secret=None, scope=None, redirect_url=None, redirect_to=None, login_url=None, authorized_url=None, session_class=None, storage=None, prompt='consent')
+flask_dance.contrib.discord.make_discord_blueprint (client_id=None, client_secret=None, , scope=None, redirect_url=None, redirect_to=None, lo-gin_url=None, authorized_url=None, session_class=None, storage=None, prompt='consent', rule_kwargs=None)

 Make a blueprint for authenticating with Discord using OAuth 2.
 This requires a client ID and client secret from Discord.
-You should either pass them to this constructor, or make sure that your Flask application config defines them, using the variables DISCORD_OAUTH_CLIENT_ID and DISCORD_OAUTH_CLIENT_SECRET.
+You should either pass them to this constructor, or make sure that your Flask application config defines them, using the variables DISCORD OAUTH CLIENT ID and DISCORD OAUTH CLIENT SECRET.

-- client id (str) The client ID for your application on Discord. - client_secret (str) The client secret for your application on Discord - scope (list, optional) list of scopes (str) for the OAuth token - redirect_url (str) the URL to redirect to after the authentication dance is complete - redirect_to (str) if redirect_url is not defined, the name of the view to redirect to after the authentication dance is complete.
+- client_id (str) The client ID for your application on Discord. - client_secret (str) The client secret for your application on Discord - scope (list, optional) list of scopes (str) for the OAuth token - $redirect_url(str)$ the URL to redirect to after the authentication dance is complete - redirect_to (str) if redirect_url is not defined, the name of the view to redirect to after the authentication dance is complete.
 The actual URL will be determined by flask.url_for() - login_url (str, optional) the URL path for the login view.
 Defaults to / discord - authorized_url(str, optional) the URL path for the authorized view.
 Defaults to /discord/authorized. - session_class (class, optional) The class to use for creating a Requests session.
 Defaults to OAuth2Session. - storage A token storage class, or an instance of a token storage class, to use for this blueprint.
 Defaults to SessionStorage. - prompt (str, optional) Define authorization flow.
-Defaults to consent, setting it to None will skip user interaction if the application was previously approved.
+Defaults to consent, setting it to None will skip user interaction if the application was previously approved. - rule_kwargs (dict, optional) Additional arguments that should be passed when adding the login and authorized routes.
+Defaults to None.